Frequently Asked Budget Questions:

 The system is giving an error message when trying to import.

-The import file must be in the file format of .XLSX Excel versions 2007 and beyond have this file extension available.
+The import file must be in the file format of .XLSX.
+Excel versions 2007 and beyond have this file extension available.
 Prior versions of Excel do not.
 However, you can open a 2003 file with Excel version 7 (or later versions) and then save the file as an "xlsx" format.
+If a budget has been locked, you will get an error message and will not be able to import.

 Can I edit the budget after I've imported it?

-Yes, you can, but it will no longer match your import file.
-If you want a "date-stamped" record of the CNA budget, simply export it again.
+If the budget is unlocked, you can edit it, but it will no longer match your import file.
+If you want a "date-stamped" excel record of the CNA budget, simply export it again.

-The import process is generating an error message about a line in the file, how do I fix it?
+The import process is generating an error message about a line in the file or an error message preventing the import, how do I fix it?